Ever heard about the 10,000 hour rule?

 Chances are that you would struggle to list all the words you’ve learned over the course of your lifetime.

-The same thing will be true when learning a language.
-This is because active vocabulary consists of the words we use most often.
+The same thing will be true when working towards fluency.
+This is because active vocabulary consists of the words we use most often, even in the easiest language you can choose to learn.

-In order to know how many words are active, there are a few things you can do.
+How do you know how many words are active in your vocabulary?
+Here are a few things you can do.

 One: Anki